 Read more: Best Wifi Routers

-What are the best mesh routers?
+What are the best mesh router in 2022?

 The Nest WiFi, which is Google’s own mesh Wi-Fi solution, is our top selection for the best mesh routers.
 It provides good performance across the house, is simple to set up, and has excellent smart home integration capabilities.
 It also has a killer feature that none of the other top mesh routers can match: it can connect to the internet wirelessly.
 Every mesh extension has Google Home smart speakers built in, allowing you to connect with your home using voice commands that can be heard in every room.